GDevelopApp/GDevelop-tutorials/docs/inAppTutorial/REFERENCE.md

 Some tests are run in our Continuous Integration (CI) pipeline when you open a PR.
 You can run them on your device to make sure your in-app tutorial passes the checks.

+Prerequisites:
+- Clone [GDevelop repository](https://github.com/4ian/GDevelop) on your computer and run `npm install` in the folder `newIDE/app/`.

 To do so, in a terminal:

 - install the project: at the root of the repository, run `npm install`
-- Build the tutorials: run `npm run build`
+- Build the tutorials: run `npm run build -- --gdevelop-root-path=/path/to/GDevelop/repository`
 - Run the tests: run `npm run check-post-build`
 - Read the output to see if your in-app tutorial passes the tests.